finity69x2/hass-variables/README.md

 Copy `variable` folder in to your home-assistant `custom_components` folder

-### Automatically with HACS

-This card is available in [HACS](https://github.com/custom-components/hacs) (Home Assistant Community Store)

-1. In the HACS store click on Integrations and then click on the plus in the right bottom corner.
-Search for hass-variables click on it and then click on INSTALL THIS REPOSITORY IN HACS.
-2. Restart Home Assistant.

-Then the `variable` custom component will be installable through HACS and you will be able to follow the future updates.

 ## Configure

 Add the component `variable` to your configuration and declare the variables you want.